ccamel/awesome-ccamel/README.md

 - [squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material) - Documentation that simply works
 - [ssloy/tinycompiler](https://github.com/ssloy/tinycompiler) - Writing a compiler in a week-end
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
-- [stevesolun/ctx](https://github.com/stevesolun/ctx) - Skill, agent, MCP, and harness recommendations for Claude Code/custom LLMs: 102,928-node LLM-wiki graph, 91,464 skills, 467 agents, 10,790 MCPs, 207 harnesses, and capped execution recommendations.
+- [stevesolun/ctx](https://github.com/stevesolun/ctx) - Not a catalog or marketplace. ctx is a recommendation layer: bring your org tools or use the shipped graph to load the right skills, agents, MCPs, and harnesses per dev window, cutting token and compute waste: 79,958-node LLM-wiki graph, 68,494 skills, 467 agents, 10,790 MCPs, 207 harnesses.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Give Claude Code, Cursor, Codex CLI a ChatGPT for your codebase.
 Multi-agent knowledge engine, grounded Q&A with file paths and line numbers.
 Works in any AI IDE.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python